cclose/go-user-microservice-ex/README.md

 firstname | is required
 lastname | is required
 telephone | is required and must be of the form (###) ###-####[ x#####].
-Extension is optional, max length of 5, with an optional space before the x
+Extension is optional, max length of 5, with an optional space before the x password | password must be between 8 and 25 characters, contain at least 1 of: lower case, upper case, number, and special character

 ### Routes